tribell4310/reliosparc/README.md

 ## Transferring particle coordinates from cryosparc to relion

 The cs_to_stars.py script can take a cryosparc *.cs file, extract the particle coordinates, and format them into star files for easy import into relion.  **Please note** that this script only transfers particle coordinates.
-If you would rather extract a particle stack in cryosparc and process it further in relion, the csparc2star script in Daniel Asarnow's PyEM repository works well.
+If you would rather extract a particle stack in cryosparc and process it further in relion, the csparc2star script in D. Asarnow's PyEM repository works well.